tobigue/Orkan/README.rst

             callback(n)

     def b1(n):
-        """Simple bolt that doubles the passed element.""" return n * 2
+        """Simple bolt that doubles the passed element (via return).""" return n * 2

-    def b2(n):
+    def b2(n, callback):
-        """Simple bolt that halves the passed element.""" return n / 2
+        """Simple bolt that halves the passed element (via callback).""" callback(n / 2)

-    def v(n):
+    def v(n, callback):
-        """Simple vent that prints the result."""
+        """Simple bolt for an inifinte stream of incoming data, that prints the result at the end of the Pipeline and does not pass anything on."""
         print n